developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 - Logout flow

-These flows are something you should be aware of, and implement the frontend counterpart.
+These flows are something you should be aware of, and implement the frontend counterpart for.
 The backend is already taken care of by Ory Kratos.

 Although, fret not, these flows are quite similar in nature and a general piece of code can handle most, if not all.